Barisan Nasional: 1977–2007

-In 1977, PAS was expelled from Barisan Nasional following a revolt by PAS within the Kelantan state legislature against a chief minister appointed by the federal government.
+In 1977, PAS was expelled from Barisan Nasional following a revolt by PAS within the Kelantan state legislature against the chief minister appointed by the federal government.
 Barisan Nasional nevertheless won the 1978 general election convincingly, and it continued to dominate Malaysian politics in the 1980s and 1990s despite some losses in state elections, such as the loss of Kelantan to PAS, and Sabah to United Sabah Party which later joined Barisan Nasional.

 By 2003, Barisan Nasional had grown to a coalition formed of more than a dozen communal parties.
 It performed particularly well in the 2004 general election, winning 198 out of 219 seats.

 Although Barisan Nasional never achieved more than 67% of the popular vote in elections from 1974 to 2008, it maintained the consecutive two-thirds majority of seats in this period in the Dewan Rakyat until the 2008 election, benefitting from Malaysia's first-past-the-post voting system.

 2008–2018

 In the 2008 general election, Barisan Nasional lost more than one-third of the parliamentary seats to Pakatan Rakyat, a loose alliance of opposition parties.
 This marked Barisan's first failure to secure a two-thirds supermajority in Parliament since 1969.
 Five state governments, namely Selangor, Kelantan, Penang, Perak and Kedah fell to Pakatan Rakyat.
 Perak however was later returned via a court ruling following a constitutional crisis.
 Since 2008, the coalition has seen its non-Malay component parties greatly diminished in the peninsula.

 The losses continued in the 2013 general election, and it recorded its worst election result at the time.
 BN regained Kedah but lost several more seats in Parliament along with the popular vote to Pakatan.
 Despite winning only 47% of the popular vote, it managed to gain 60% of the 222 parliamentary seats, thereby retaining control of the parliament.
+The 1MDB scandal, which erupted in 2015, further damaged BN's reputation.

-And finally, during the 2018 general election, Barisan Nasional lost control of the parliament to Pakatan Harapan, winning a total of only 79 parliamentary seats.
+During the 2018 general election, Barisan Nasional lost control of the parliament to Pakatan Harapan, winning a total of only 79 parliamentary seats.
 The crushing defeat ended their 61-year rule of the country, taken together with its predecessor (Alliance), and this paved the way for the first change of government in Malaysian history.
 The coalition won only 34% of the popular vote amid vote split of Islamic Party.
 In addition to their failure in regaining the Penang, Selangor and Kelantan state governments, six state governments, namely Johor, Malacca, Negeri Sembilan, Perak, Kedah and Sabah fell to Pakatan Harapan and WARISAN (Sabah).
 The Terengganu state government also fell but to the Gagasan Sejahtera.
 Barisan Nasional was only in power in three states; namely Perlis, Pahang and Sarawak.